GreenDelta/spm2olca/README.md

 (* The file header contains meta-data about the file format, column separator etc. *)
-FileHeader  = '{' ... '}';
+FileHeader  = "{" ... "}";

-(* Each LCIA method starts with a line 'Method' and ends with a line 'End'.
-It contains some method meta data, the LCIA categories*) Method      = 'Method'
+(* Each LCIA method starts with a line "Method" and ends with a line "End".
+It contains some method meta data, the LCIA categories*) Method      = "Method"
               MethodMetaData
               { ImpactCategory }
               { NWSet }
               { DamageCategory } ;

-(* An LCIA category starts with the line 'Impact category' directly followed by a line with the meta-information like name and reference unit. *) ImpactCategory   = 'Impact category'
+(* An LCIA category starts with the line "Impact category" directly followed by a line with the meta-information like name and reference unit. *) ImpactCategory   = "Impact category"
-                   ImpactCategory ';' ReferenceUnit ;
+                   ImpactCategory ";" ReferenceUnit ;
                    ImpactFactors ;

-(* The LCIA factors are written into a section starting with the header 'Substances' followed with an LCIA factors each in a separate row. *) ImpactFactors = 'Substances'
+(* The LCIA factors are written into a section starting with the header "Substances" followed with an LCIA factors each in a separate row. *) ImpactFactors = "Substances"
-                 { Compartment ';' SubCompartment ';' FlowName ';' CasNumber ';' ImpactFactor ';' Unit} ;
+                 { Compartment ";" SubCompartment ";" FlowName ";" CasNumber ";" ImpactFactor ";" Unit} ;

-(* The weighting section in a normalization weighting set is optional *) NWSet = 'Normalization-Weighting set'
+(* The weighting section in a normalization weighting set is optional *) NWSet = "Normalization-Weighting set"
         NWSetName
         EmptyLine
-        'Normalization'
+        "Normalization"
-        { ImpactCategory ';' NormalizationFactor }
+        { ImpactCategory ";" NormalizationFactor }
         [
-          'Weighting'
+          "Weighting"
-          ImpactCategory ';' WeightingFactor
+          ImpactCategory ";" WeightingFactor
-        ]
+        ];

-(* A damage category starts with the header 'Damage category' and contains a damage factor for each impact category. *) DamageCategory = 'Damage category'
+(* A damage category starts with the header "Damage category" and contains a damage factor for each impact category. *) DamageCategory = "Damage category"
-                 DamageCategory ';' ReferenceUnit
+                 DamageCategory ";" ReferenceUnit
                  EmptyLine
-                 'Impact categories'
+                 "Impact categories"
-                 { ImpactCategory ';' DamageFactor }
+                 { ImpactCategory ";" DamageFactor }

-QuantityList = 'Quantities'
+QuantityList = "Quantities"
-               { QuantityName ';' ? }
+               { QuantityName ";" }

-UnitList = 'Units'
+UnitList = "Units"
-           { UnitSymbol ';' QuantityName ';' UnitFactor ';' ReferenceUnitName} ;
+           { UnitSymbol ";" QuantityName ";" UnitFactor ";" ReferenceUnitName} ;

-(* A flow list starts with a line with the flow type (e.g. 'Waterborne emissions' followed by the meta data of the flows of this type with a separate line for each flow. *)
+(* A flow list starts with a line with the flow type (e.g. "Waterborne emissions" followed by the meta data of the flows of this type with a separate line for each flow. *)
 FlowList = <FlowType>
            { FlowMetaData }
-           'End' ;
+           "End" ;
 ```